All Photos by Garrick Ramirez

 Capitola, California’s oldest beach resort town, was almost renamed Sotola in 1929 after a meeting was held to propose merging with neighboring Soquel.
 Sadly for Sotola supporters, the nays outweighed the ayes.
-For more history on this charming seaside town, head to the Capitola History Museum which just celebrated its 50th year.
+For more history on this charming seaside town, head to the Capitola History Museum.
 Exhibitions change every year, you can see what’s new and exciting at the Capitola History Museum here!

 With 14,000 acres of apple orchards, 7 frozen food plants, and 152 commercial dairies, Santa Cruz County was better known for its agriculture than its beaches in the early 20th century.
 The Agricultural History Project details Santa Cruz’s rich food production history with family-friendly collection of artifacts and exhibits-including a virtual tractor that kids love-at its home in Watsonville, a town once dubbed The Apple City.
 The museum is only open on the second Saturday of each month, but they’re happy to offer tours on other days with advance appointment.

 The seaside village of Aptos was a popular a vacation destination long before California became a state.
-In addition to trade, Native tribes from the central valley -who today we refer to as Miwoks-trekked to these shores for the same reason you and I do today: great seafood, beautiful beaches, and perfect weather!
+In addition to trade, Native tribes from the central valley – who today we refer to as Miwoks-trekked to these shores for the same reason you and I do today: great seafood, beautiful beaches, and perfect weather!
 The Aptos History Museum packs a lot of stories like these into a cozy space that’s filled with artifacts and cool old pics including some amazing ones of the SS Palo Alto, the famous cement ship tussled by storms.
-It’s immediately adjacent to Aptos Visitor Center, so you can get some good local recs with your history too.

 Piqued for more insight on Santa Cruz history?
 Visit our site which details more fascinating stories like the ones above.